 Concentrates range from some that are easy to use, to some that are best for advanced customers.
 Each has a different dose and effects on the human body and to effectively use if for your condition it is best you make your way to a San Jose 420 Doctor.

-But, till the time you can do that we have compiled a list of all concentrates ranging from the easiest to use to ones that work best for seasoned users.
-Plus, let’s be honest, why would one not want a smoke free alternative to the current traditional methods of consumption in the market.
+But, by the time you can do that we have compiled a list of all concentrates ranging from the easiest to use to ones that work best for seasoned users.
+Plus, let’s be honest, why would one not want a smoke-free alternative to the current traditional methods of consumption in the market.

 The problem with high THC products is that one needs to dose them carefully.
 In most cases, concentrates are so potent that all you need is microdoses to reach the desired effect.